WilliamWallitt/AICourseWork_Full/README.txt

     - my_own_k_means_clustering.py (my own k-means implementation)

-        to run this please call the main((arr) data-set, (int) number of clusters) method I have a method that loads the digits data-set and returns the correct data-set format This variable is called "training" and my k-means clustering works for any value of k (number of clusters)
+        to run this please call the main((int) number of clusters) method for example - main(10), will use 10 clusters as the cluster amount!
+        I am using the digits data set imported from the sk-learn data set library

     - pokemon_k_means_clustering.py

-        to run this please call the main() method this will display a scatter diagram of the clusters formed from the pokemon attack against defense
+        to run this please call the main() method this will display a scatter diagram of 7 clusters formed from the pokemon attack against defense each cluster will be labelled with a generation that occurs the most in that cluster there are 7 clusters as there are 7 generations of pokemon